farhanhaseen22/Food-distri-system/README.md

+# Food_n_Us

+This repo also has the file "joystick_RasPi4.py" - Joystick movement reading script.

-# FoodFinder-NL
+# Food_n_Us

-**FoodFinder-NL** is a Python-based project designed for the Hackathon - NL Eats.
+**Food_n_Us** is a Python-based project designed for the Hackathon - NL Eats.
 Its goal is to help users discover and explore food options in the Netherlands efficiently.

 ## Features